ORBAT/S4QS-RS/README.md

      Required.
 Sub-object properties are required unless otherwise noted.
      */
-    "timeSeries": {
+    "tableConfig": {
-      // time series table configuration for the table some_table_name (extracted from S3 URI by regex in the
+      // time series table configuration for the base table some_table_name (extracted from S3 URI by regex in the
       // "table" property above)
       "some_table_name": {
         // Time series table period in seconds.
 A value of e.g. 86400 would mean that a new time series table is
-        // created per every day
+        // created per every day.
+Omit this, maxTables and tablesInView to copy to a single table.
         "period": 86400,
         // Keep a maximum of maxTables time series tables.
 Oldest tables will be deleted first "maxTables": 30,